IsmaelMoura/learning-java-letscode/README.md

 You can find the original document (in portuguese) here: [java-exercises-list-and-final-challenge](./java-exercises-list-and-final-challenge.pdf)

 ## Question 1
-Write a program that informs the multiplication table of a number informed by user (1 to 10).
+Write a program that informs the multiplication table (1 to 10) of a number informed by user.

 ### Input